neurosim/DNN_NeuroSim_V2.0/README.md

     `NeuroSim_Results_Each_Epoch/NeuroSim_Breakdown_Epoch_1.csv  ... ... `
     `NeuroSim_Results_Each_Epoch/NeuroSim_Breakdown_Epoch_256.csv`

-For the usage of this tool, please refer to the manual.
+6. For the usage of this tool, please refer to the user manual.

 ## References related to this tool
 1. X. Peng, S. Huang, H. Jiang, A. Lu and S. Yu, ※DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for Training, *§ arXiv *, 2020.